DoD Cybersecurity Framework

 Documentation Is Reviewed — Assessors examine your SSP, policies, and evidence.
 Incomplete or informal documentation is a finding — not a minor gap.

-SPRS Score Visibility — Your self-assessment score is visible to contracting officers in SPRS and can affect contract decisions before formal CMMC requirements appear in your contract.
+SPRS Score Visibility — Where a self-assessment score is submitted to SPRS, it may be visible to contracting officers and can factor into contracting decisions.

 Time to Implement — Organizations that underestimate how long this takes often face contract pressure with insufficient runway.
 Starting early with a structured kit gives your team more room to work.